GRAPHISOFT/git-remote-s3/README.md

 The LFS integration stores the file in the bucket defined by the remote URI, under a key `<prefix>/lfs/<oid>`, where oid is the unique identifier assigned by git-lfs to the file.

-If an object with the same key already exists, git-lfs-s3 does not upload it again.
+If an object with the same key already exists, gs-lfs does not upload it again.

 ### Debugging